 If you notice a discrepancy between information that appears on the pet lifesaving dashboard and information on a shelter's site, one or more of the following may be true:

 Best Friends chose to use a consistent method for representing this data so that people viewing the information will have an "apples to apples" view across different shelters and communities.
 This is one of the reasons why Best Friends invested in national data collection.
-Similar to how policymakers rely on standardized U.S. census data to make informed choices for their communities, this dashboard provides a more complete picture of lifesaving progress and needs, and gives communities the tools required to create positive change.
+Similar to how policymakers rely on standardized U.S. census data to make informed choices for their communities, this dashboard provides a more complete picture of lifesaving progress and needs, and it gives communities the tools required to create positive change.

 We would love to receive any additional information that can support and improve our data collection efforts.
 If staff at a shelter feel that they meet the philosophical definition of no-kill, but the shelter does not meet the 90% benchmark, we encourage them to contact us at lifesavingdashboard@bestfriends.org.